infobip-community/infobip-api-python-sdk/CONTRIBUTING.md

 ### 👨‍💻👩‍💻 Step 4: Code
 Please follow code structure and naming structure that is already in specific repositories.
 Please be sure to run linters for specific repository from time to time on any code changes to ensure that they follow the project's code style.
-Ex. for Python repository we conform to [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).
+For Python repository we conform to [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).
 Across Python repository we set line limit to **88 characters**.

 ### 🔒 Step 5: Commit